adminarchitect/core/README.md

 ### Donation

-If you have found the Admin Architect useful, you can help by:
+If you have found the Admin Architect useful, you can:

 [![Buy me a coffee](http://docs.adminarchitect.com/images/bmc-button.png)](https://www.buymeacoffee.com/TerziEduard)